 Tectura integrated Microsoft Dynamics NAV with other line-of-business systems, providing InMotion with the ability to access real-time information to manage its multichannel business.
 For suppliers and vendors, an electronic data interchange (EDI) add-in enables InMotion to exchange invoices, purchase orders, and return orders electronically.
 Tectura also helped deploy Microsoft Dynamics NAV in conjunction with Terminal Services for Windows Server using Citrix.
 Terminal Services enables staff at more than 50 remote sites to access a single instance of Microsoft Dynamics NAV.
 In just six months, InMotion migrated customer information and financial data from Altitunes to Microsoft Dynamics NAV and combined the two stores’ databases, validating the effectiveness of the new system.

 “Tectura‟s people not only had expertise in implementing Microsoft Dynamics NAV in a retail environment, but they were extremely knowledgeable when it came to customizing our system.”

 - Allan Ghelerter , VP of Information Technology

-After the merger, InMotion sought a new POS solution that could track transactions and rentals in each store location.
-The company uses LS Retail to capture customer transactions at the point of sale, while the centralized instance of Microsoft Dynamics NAV provides the visibility necessary to track rental inventory.
-Now, when a customer rents a DVD in Atlanta and returns it in Chicago, InMotion‟s staff has access to that information in real time.
+After the merger, InMotion sought a new front-end solution that could track transactions and rentals in each store location.
+The company uses LS Nav to capture customer transactions at the point of sale.
+The system then send the information to the ERP, which provides the visibility necessary to track rental inventory in real time.